Lake Trichonida

-Lake Trichonida (Λίμνη Τριχωνίδα Limni Trichonida, Ancient Greek: Τριχωνίς Trichonis) is the largest natural lake in Greece.
+Lake Trichonida (Λίμνη Τριχωνίδα Limni Trichonida; Ancient Greek: Τριχωνίς Trichonis) is the largest natural lake in Greece.
 It is situated in the eastern part of Aetolia-Acarnania, southeast of the city of Agrinio and northwest of Nafpaktos.
 It covers an area of 98.6 km2 with a maximum length of 19 km.
 Its surface elevation is 15 m and its maximum depth is 58 m.

-One million years ago the lake was much larger, and covered the central part of Aetolia-Acarnania, a part that is now a plain.
+One million years ago the lake was much larger and covered the central part of Aetolia-Acarnania, a part that is now a plain.
 The Panaitoliko mountains are situated to the north and northeast of the lake.
 The municipal units surrounding the lake are (from the east and clockwise) Thermo, Makryneia, Arakynthos, Thestieis, and Paravola.
-Around the lake, there are beautiful forests with maples, pines and other trees.
-The lake and its environs is home to more than 200 bird species.
+Around the lake, there are beautiful forests with maples, pines, and other trees.
+The lake and its environs are home to more than 200 bird species.
 There are also farmland and various villages surrounding the area.
 The hydrocarbon lake Trichonida Lacus on the Saturnian moon Titan was named after this lake.